amstan/openCICAD/Message-Structure.md

 ### ID
 Message ID.
 Lower Will always take priority.

-If most significant bit is set, it means the current byte is not the last one.
+If most significant bit is dominant, it means the current byte is not the last one.
 This goes up to 3 bytes.

     ID Length   # of Possible IDs
     1           128
     2           128*128
-    3           12
+    3           128*128*255

 ### CTRL